sameem97/Web-App-DevOps-Project/README.md

 - **Database:** The application employs an Azure SQL Database as its database system to store order-related data.

 - **Containerisation:** Docker is used as the containerisation platform.
+The image is available for access in DockerHub under sameem97/flask-track-orders.

 ## Contributors